 It is important that you follow your doctor’s instructions of care to the letter.
 If you have to go to physical therapy twice a week, don’t miss an appointment.
 If you have to take medication twice a day, don’t miss a dose.
 By not following your doctor’s orders, you give the insurance company the opportunity to say your injuries weren’t as severe as you claimed they were, and they can deny your claim for this.
 Keep a log of everything you do in your accident journal.

-Let Us Go to Bat for The Most Money You Can Get for Your Car Accident
+Let Us Fight for The Most Money You Can Get for Your Car Accident

 If you were injured in a car accident in Chattanooga, contact our car accident attorneys as soon as possible.
-The McMahan Law Firm has been representing injured individuals for over 20 years, and we will go to bat for the compensation you deserve.
+The McMahan Law Firm has been representing injured individuals for over 20 years, and we will fight for the compensation you deserve.
 Call 423-265-1100 or fill out our online form to get your free case review.